Vaishnavi-Adhav/wireless_automation/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Project Overview
+## Framework Overview

-This project includes the following functionalities:
+This framework includes the following functionalities:

 - **Bluetooth Scanner:** A script that scans for nearby Bluetooth devices and attempts to connect to a specific device.
 - **WiFi Scanner:** A script to scan for nearby WiFi networks.